chapeaux/cpx-components/README.md

 - Test files for Deno in `test/*_test.js` naming format under each component

 ### Testing with podman

 - Prerequisites: `podman & make`
 - Build the image: `make build`
 - Run the testing image: `make start`
+- Build the cpx components if necessary `make build-components`
 - Run one off test `make test`
 - Run and watch test `make test:watch`
+- Don't forget to stop the testing container when done `make stop`
 TODO: Remove node dependency and run from deno image.

 ## Running the local server

 ### Local

 - Make sure you've run `mkcert -install` to install the local CA
 - Run `mkcert localhost` in the root of the repo
 - Check to make sure `localhost-key.pem` and `localhost.pem` exist in the root of the repo